Info to know for Rose-Hulman Parents

 - Stay involved at Rose-Hulman.
-Come back to campus during the Parents' Association sponsored activities such as Dads' Day and Moms' Night.
+Come back to campus during the Parents' Association sponsored activities such as Fall Family Weekend.
 Visit at Homecoming.

 - Don't react too hastily to roommate concerns.
 Often, it takes several months for roommates to adjust to one another.
 However, don't let serious problems go too long.
 If your student has a roommate who violates his or her space or comfort, insist that your student talk to the Resident Assistant or the Assistant Dean of Student Affairs.
 Remember, you can always make a confidential call to a staff person.

 - Questions about your student?
 Contact us at: firstname.lastname@example.org.
-All questions will be answered by Erik Hayes, Associate Dean of Student Affairs.
+All questions will be answered by Erik Hayes, Vice President for Student Affairs and Dean of Students.